Technical reasons to choose FreeBSD over GNU/Linux

 While FreeBSD has binary packages, just like Debian Linux or Arch Linux, which are handled by the pkg package manager, FreeBSD also has the ability to compile software from source, using user specific compile time configuration.
 The Arch Linux Build System is actually heavily inspired by the FreeBSD ports system.
 Still, with the FreeBSD ports system you get to choose the most relevant compile time options during make, whereas you manually have to edit and change the package maintainers PKGBUILD script on Arch Linux (basically, you're supposed to accept the default settings).

 The FreeBSD ports collection uses Makefiles to automate the process of compilation, installing and uninstalling software with the

 make command.
-The files that comprise a port contain all the necessary information to automatically download, extract, patch, compile, and install the application and very little (if any) user intervention is required after issuing a beginning command such as
+The files that comprise a port contain all the necessary information to automatically download, extract, patch, configure, compile, and install the application and very little (if any) user intervention is required after issuing a beginning command such as

 make install or

 make install clean in the ports directory of the desired application.
 If the port has needed dependencies on other applications or libraries, these are installed beforehand automatically.

 Most ports are configured with a default set of options which have been deemed generally appropriate for most users.
 However, and this is one of the great things about the ports system, these configuration options can be changed before installation using the

 make config command.
 The command brings up a text-based interface that allows the user to select the desired options.

 At the time of writing more than 30,000 ports are available in the collection.